-As an online school, VLACS takes a strategic approach to limit the number of high school dropouts, which includes a faculty full of encouraging advisors, attentive instructors, and remarkable student-centered learning program.
+As an online school, VLACS takes a strategic approach to limit the number of high school dropouts, which includes a faculty full of encouraging advisors, attentive instructors, and a remarkable student-centered learning program.

-We have four main areas we prioritize to assure our students are motivated, inspired, and heard:
+We have four main areas we prioritize to assure our students are motivated, inspired and heard:

 At VLACS, our instructors and advisors work hard to establish a strong sense of community for our students.
 This is done by creating authentic relationships and encouraging communication in a one-on-one atmosphere so students feel comfortable talking to school personnel and feel that their voice is being heard.

 But, for an online school, you might be wondering how this is possible.
 Even without actual offices, our staff maintains an open-door policy and encourages an active flow of conversation.
 Students are welcome to chat with their instructors or advisors at any time through online messaging, video chats, email, and frequent phone calls.

 It’s the priority of our staff to focus on the goals of our students through encouragement, support, and mentorship.
 We believe that really connecting with students helps implement a plan for their future, which proves to them that they are supported on the path to achieving their goals.
 When students feel supported, they are more likely to be well on their way toward graduation.